NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Open Source Science.md

 ### Paths to Publication

 **Golden Road:** journal publishes the article open access with immediate access to the publication and free for anyone to read.
 Author pays “Article Processing Charge” (APC) for publishing.<br>
     _Diamond/Platinum Access:_ journal publishes the article open access with immediate access to the publication and free for anyone to read.
-Free to author publication costs covered by research department that runs the journal.
+Free to author publication costs covered by research department that runs the journal.<br>
     _Hybrid:_ Subscription-based journals offering a paid open access publishing option
 <br>